amisepa/reference_infinity/README.md

 Dong et al. (2017).
 MATLAB Toolboxes for Reference Electrode Standardization Technique (REST) of Scalp EEG.
 Frontiers in Neuroscience.

 Lei et al. (2017).
-Undestanding the Influences of EEG Reference: A Large-Scale Brain Network Perspective.
+Understanding the Influences of EEG Reference: A Large-Scale Brain Network Perspective.
 Frontiers in Neuroscience.

 Qin et al. (2017).
 A Comparative Study on the Dynamic EEG Center of Mass with Different References.
 Frontiers in Neuroscience.

 Yang et al. (2017).
 A Comparative Study of Average, Linked Mastoid, and REST References for ERP Components Acquired during fMRI.
 Frontiers in Neuroscience.

 Hu et al. (2018).
-How do reference montage and electrodes setup affect the measured scalp EEG potentials?
+How do reference montage and electrode setup affect the measured scalp EEG potentials?
 Journal of Neural Engineering.

 Zheng et al (2018).
 A Comparative Study of Standardized Infinity Reference and Average Reference for EEG of Three Typical Brain States.
 Frontiers in Neuroscience.